 From your main DNA match list, click “Shared DNA” to see the options for filtering your Ancestry matches based on the amount of DNA that you , share.
 Then, look at the number next to where it says “Close matches – 4th cousin or closer”.

 The image below is from my own DNA match list.
-I clicked on the Shared DNA filter option, and can see that I have 732 DNA matches that are estimated to be related at a 4th cousin distance or closer.
+I clicked on the Shared DNA filter option, and can see that I had 732 DNA matches that are estimated to be related at a 4th cousin distance or closer.

 It should be mentioned that all of our 4th-6th cousin matches are included in this group.